 The sheep above was downed after a difficult birth which could be seen by the blood and fluids coming out of her.
 Unable to get up or protect herself, her eyes had been pecked at by birds.

 Reports published by the Global Fashion Agenda found that even virgin synthetic materials are less harmful to the environment than wool and have less impact upon water scarcity, global warming and eutrophication.

 Animal agriculture is responsible for a large percentage of greenhouse gas emissions; more than the combined exhaust from all transportation, including planes.

 Methane is considered to be roughly 30 times more potent than CO2 as a heat trapping gas, and sheep produce a lot of it.

-Methane emissions from enteric fermentation (animal farts and burps) from the nation’s sheep population (27.34 million), make up one third of all New Zealand greenhouse gas emissions.
-In Australia it is estimated there are over 70 million sheep.
+Methane emissions from enteric fermentation (animal farts and burps) from the nation’s sheep population (26.8 million), make up about one quarter of all New Zealand greenhouse gas emissions.
+In Australia it is estimated there are over 68 million sheep.

 Sheep, being hoofed animals, also cause land degradation, especially when flocks cover so much land they are not native to.